minhquan050903/Employee-Managing-Database/README.md

 During this project, I gained hands-on experience in writing complex SQL queries and utilizing various database management tools.
 I also developed strong problem-solving skills as we encountered challenges and worked together to find solutions.

 Overall, this project allowed me to strengthen my technical skills as a software engineer and taught me the importance of teamwork and collaboration in delivering high-quality projects.

+Note: Database was provided by the Creation Script and all SQL querries can be found in querries.sql file